 Adam is the Physician Assistant for Dr. Carter.
-He recently completed his training from the University of Kentucky Physician Assistant Program.
+He completed his training from the University of Kentucky Physician Assistant Program.
 Adam grew up in Colorado Springs, CO, then moved to Indiana to obtain a Bachelor of Science degree in Psychology at Indiana University.
 Before pursuing a career as a PA, he worked as an EMT-Paramedic in Kentucky for four years.

 Adam primarily assists Dr. Carter in preoperative care, surgery, and post-operative follow-up appointments.
 He has loved being able to dramatically improve patients’ quality of life with joint replacement surgery.
-Adam lives in downtown Indianapolis with his wife, Sarah, and their three boys, Elijah, Matthias, and Silas.
+Adam lives in Indianapolis with his wife, Sarah, and their three boys, Elijah, Matthias, and Silas.